 During 2020, the Group established the Employee Option Plan ("Plan").
-The Plan is designed to provide longterm incentives for selected management personnel to deliver long-term financial KPIs.
+The Plan is designed to provide long-term incentives for selected management personnel to deliver long-term financial KPIs.
 Under the Plan, participants are granted shares (awards), which only vest if certain performance standards are met.
 Participation in the Plan is at the board's discretion, and no individual has a guaranteed contractual right to participate in the Plan or to receive any guaranteed benefits.

 Shares are granted under the Plan for no consideration and carry no dividend or voting rights.
 The grant share price is the average of Beyon's share price quoted on Bahrain Bourse for each trading day during the month of January preceding the grant date of 1 April.
 Shares granted to participants are held by a trustee in a trust established solely for these share awards until vesting.
-The amount of shares that will vest after 3 years ("Vesting Period") depends on cumulative achievement of Group's financial targets over a three-year period.
+The number of shares that will vest after 3 years ("Vesting Period") depends on cumulative achievement of Group's financial targets over a three-year period.
 The vesting date relating to every Vesting Period is 1 April following the completion of the Vesting Period.
 All awards are vested to participants on the vesting date.

-During the year, the Group awarded 744,883 shares (2021: 293,986 shares) to its employees under the Plan.
-The assessed fair value at grant date of shares granted during the year ended 31 December 2022 was BD 0.580 per share (2021: BD 0.559 per share).
-The number of shares forfeited during the year was Nil (2021: 78,422).
-Weighted average remaining contractual life of shares outstanding at end of the year was 1.21 years (2021: 1.65 years).
+During the year, the Group awarded 711,984 shares (2022: 744,883 shares) to its employees under the Plan.
+The assessed fair value at grant date of shares granted during the year ended 31 December 2023 was BD 0.463 per share (2022: BD 0.580 per share).
+The number of shares forfeited during the year was Nil (2022: Nil).
+Weighted average remaining contractual life of shares outstanding at end of the year was 1.43 years (2022: 1.21 years).